 And where would our paper be without the day editors, who time and again have to cajole reporters into doing stories that they don't want to do.
 They do a heck of a job.
 We don't have the space to mention the job done by the pictureshooter, circulation people, typists, compugraphic operators, ad people, and all the rest of theheroes whose names are never in the staff box, but we haven't forgot about them, because they are the backbone of the paper.
 Thanks to all of them.
-Jerry Lutkus Dan Barrett I wish the following remarks to be construed by the reader as an open presentation to all members of the University of Notre Dame community, from whom, I hope, serious comment will be elicited.
-One week ago there was begun in the dining halls of the University a boycott of non-UFW lettuce, a step which was taken after thevotive approval of the student body in general referendum.
+I wish the following remarks to be construed by the reader as an open presentation to all members of the University of Notre Dame community, from whom, I hope, serious comment will be elicited.
+One week ago there was begun in the dining halls of the University One week ago there was begun in the dining halls of the University a boycott of non-UFW lettuce, a step which was taken after thevotive approval of the student body in general referendum.
 The fact of the issue had only recently been brought to light by Dr. Phillip Faccenda, Vice-President of Student Affairs, who announced the establishement of the referendum to register student opinion and reported the fact that a quasi-boycott had been in effect since the beginning of the academic year.
 Assistant Vice-President for StudentAffairs, Fr.
 James Shilts, attributed this first action to a purely administrative decision made by Fr.
 Jerome Wilson, Vice - President of Business Affairs, Mr. Edmund Price, Director of Food Services, and Fr.
 James Burtchaell, University Provost.
 In the time between Student Affairs' disclosure of a plan to put the maneuverings the wishes of the workers were consistently ignored Beyond this disputation, there remained themore solid question o the workers' living and working conditions and circumstances.
-While it was generally appreciated that the lack of cohesive bargaining power severely limited the workers' ability to protect themselves of improve their situation, detailed information as to the presen dealings of owners with the workers, represented by the Teamsters or not, was simply not available.
-The Observer ran as advertisement: a series of photographs depicting conditions, all of which stood un documented; elsewhere, it was written in the Observwer (April 13 pg.
+While it was generally appreciated that the lack of cohesive bargaining power severely limited the workers' ability to protect themselves o. improve their situation, detailed information as to the present dealings of owners with the workers, represented by the Teamster: or not, was simply not available.
+The Observer ran as advertisement a series of photographs depicting conditions, all of which stood un documented; elsewhere, it was written in the Observwer (April 13 pg.
 8), "California farm workers, according to the growers, were well paid, particularly lettucepickers who frequently made \$4.50 to \$5.00 per hour.
-Furthermore, they are well housed, covered by socia security, workmen's compensation, and other benefits."
+Furthermore, they are well housed, covered by social security, workmen's compensation, and other benefits."
 To this extent were the facts available for the informed electorate.
-Ef fectively, of course, all such ambiguity suggested here was resolved by a resoundingly positive student vote, a vote which gave to the nation the affirmed support by the University of Notre Dame of Cesar Chavez and the national lettuce boycott.
+Effectively, of course, all such ambiguity suggested here was resolved by a resoundingly positive student vote, a vote which gave to the nation the affirmed support by the University of Notre Dame of Cesar Chavez and the national lettuce boycott.
 It is time then, I believe, to present some clarities, which may serve to suggest the presence of a similar issue, somewhat closer to home, of less than national import, which has hitherto gone un noticed and unacclaimed.
 Let me say before I begin that what I have understood to underlie our community's support of the boycott and the lettuce workers was a sense of ethical principle, the referents being justice and decency.
-I also wish to emphasize that what) present entailsan open question, toward which I wish the reader consistently to keep in mind the foregoing consideration of the complicated nature of events in the state of California I would not pretend to say that such facts as I have presented herein constitute the complete picture, just as I would not say that 78 per cent of the student vote went for a boycott based on a complete picture.
-I do neither contend that the owners of lettuce farms in California and food service management at Notre Dame obstruct justice and depreciate human dignity.
-Nor do I offer that what the University of Notre Dame does for its national image and what it does for its children are disparate functions.
-What I wish to logically and constructively present to this entire community is the following proposition: to wit, in terms of the facts presently available to thestudents, in terms of the principles of action to which we have all referred ourselves, that in at least one of the two cases before us, the community has behaved irresponsibly and insensitively.
-Involved are all, and I leave the question to the honest consideration of each and everyone involved.
-If there is more to be learned, if there is a simple resolution of the apparent discrepancy before us, may such be brought to light, and may this article be viewed as a call upon the knowledgeable to bring it forth. ation only by intelligent use of the course evaluation forms.
+I also wish to emphasize that what ) present entailsan open question, toward which I wish the reader consistently to keep in mind the foregoing consideration of the complicated nature of events in the state of California.
+Jerry Lutkus Dan Barrett ation only by intelligent use of the course evaluation forms.